LF-digitala-kanaler/LFUI-components/README.md

 # Usage

-You have two alternatives for getting started with the code; either by importing the source files into a [SCSS][scss] build, or by adding the compiled files to your HTML document.
+You have two alternatives for getting started with the framework; either by importing the source files into a [SCSS][scss] build, or by adding the precompiled files to your HTML document.

-## Source route
+## Source alternative

-This gives you access to the full LFUI suit including its variables and mixins – increasing your flexibility when extending with your styles and layouts.
+Importing the source code gives you access to the full SCSS suit including our variables and mixins – increasing your flexibility when extending the framework with your own styles and layouts.

 Import `LFUI.scss` at the very beginning of your main SCSS file: